-January 15th is Martin Luther King, Jr. Day, and the National Park Service is celebrating with free admission to any national park unit!
-There are also other fee free dates throughout the year — Veterans Day, National Public Lands Day, and the first day of National Parks Week!
+National Parks Week kicks off on April 21st, and the National Park Service is celebrating with free admission to any national park unit that day!
+There are also other fee free dates throughout the year — Veterans Day, National Public Lands Day, and Martin Luther King, Jr. Day!
 Here’s the link to 2018’s fee free dates.
 What great opportunities to explore your national parks for FREE!
 Look for special NPS events in your area on THIS calendar.

 Some of the ones left on our list are easily accessible, like Shenandoah and Great Smoky Mountains.
 But we also have four backcountry parks in Alaska that are going to take a little more effort (and a little more cash!) to get to.
 But we’re going to do it!